+Fei Li1

-Instructor: Dr. Fei Li Department of Computer Science, George Mason University Email: fli4@gmu.edu Office hours: By appointment
+1Department of Computer Science, George Mason University, Fairfax, VA 22030.
+Email: fli4@gmu.edu

-1 Course Overview
+Course Overview

 This course introduces basic algorithm design and analysis techniques, including asymptotic analysis, data structures for graph algorithms, divide-and-conquer techniques, greedy algorithms, dynamic programming approaches, and primal-dual techniques, etc. Classic algorithms are introduced and they are analyzed mathematically and rigorously.
+At the end of the course, students will be able to: